Sagebox/Sagebox-rs/README.md

 While not inherently needed for most applications, Sagebox is built on a high-performance, event-driven architecture that includes a full procedural layer that gives direct access to its full capabilities.

-This event-driven design means Sagebox has supported fully event-driven programming by its own nature.
+This event-driven design means Sagebox supports fully event-driven programming by its own nature.
 The included procedural model is a feature that just about any applications can use as a powerful feature stemming from Sagebox's core event-driven design.

 Full access to the event-driven framework is currently being integrated into the Rust interface, with emphasis on memory safety, Rust idiomatic usage, and Borrow Checker requirements.

 ---

-# Roadmap
+# Sagebox Roadmap

 Sagebox is designed with long-term goals that extend well beyond the initial release.
 Many of the features below are already in progress or planned for future development.